CHUCK VINCI - AMERICA'S LAST GREAT MALE ONLY LIFTER WAS A NEAR-MIDGET BODYBUILDER

 - Press: 295lbs at 148; 243 at 123

-Though his performance on the platform was truly legendary, it was his gym lifts and casual competition numbers that turned peoples’ heads.
-For instance, at a York Barbell picnic in 1961, Vinci strict pressed 250 pounds, snatched 235, and jerked 300 pounds for a total 25 pounds over the world bantamweight record and a press 7 pounds over his own record in that lift… outdoors, in a downpour, while standing on slippery plywood.
-And beyond that, Chuck Vinci was an absolute beast when he took his shirt off, which is of course the point of lifting in the first place.
+His performance on the platform was truly legendary.
+It was his gym lifts and casual competition numbers that turned peoples’ heads.
+For instance, at a York Barbell picnic in 1961, Vinci strict pressed 250 pounds, snatched 235, and jerked 300 pounds.
+A total 25 pounds over the world bantamweight record.
+He press 7 pounds over his own record in that lift… outdoors, in a downpour, while standing on slippery plywood.
+And beyond that, Chuck Vinci was an absolute beast.
+When he took his shirt off, which is of course the point of lifting in the first place.

 Before you ask, Vinci did compete in bodybuilding a couple of times, though his tiny stature just killed him because he competed in the Open division.
 After taking a DNP at the 1955 FICH Mr. Universe competition (which was won by his Olympian teammate Tommy Kono), Chuck Vinci took second in his class at the AAU Masters Mr. USA in 1980.
 Not exactly a breathtaking bodybuilding record, but Vinci was competing in a time when definition was a distant second to size when judges compared competitors, and he was standing next to guys who outweighed him by a hundred pounds, much like the diminutive Flavio Baccianini did in the 1990s.